Cyber-Griffo/Cyber-Griffo/README.md

 ## I'm a Student, Developer and Designer!
-- 🔭 I’m currently working on a React-Native project
-- 🌱 I’m currently learning React, React-Native and Firebase
-- 💬 Ask me about everything you like
+- 💬 Ask me about react / nextjs
-- 🥅 2022 Goals: becoming a better React-Native-Developer 🤣
+- 👨‍💻 All of my projects are available at [my Portfolio Page](https://www.christophgerling.com/)
 - ⚡ Fun fact: I love bouldering 🧗🏼‍♂️ and play water polo 🤽🏼‍♂️